WWF-International/browser-support-wwf-uk/README.md

 Example of a variation that could use a polyfill - the `<picture>` element or `srcset`.
 Since `<picture>` and `srcset` degrade nicely, so if a supporter has JavaScript turned off in a browser that doesn't support these they shouldn't notice a difference.

 Example of a variation that shouldn't use a polyfill - CSS Grid Layout.
-Only 14% of our visitor's browsers support it; and, if polyfilled, then anyone with JavaScript turned off will have a degraded experience.
+60% of our visitor's browsers support grid - and, if polyfilled, then anyone with JavaScript turned off will have a degraded experience.

 If in doubt with a particular case, give us a shout and we'll discuss - then add it into this document.